HomeVisionXL Plugins

 hvHelpFile helpfile

 Add the HTML pages in the specified helpfile to the HomeVisionXL help system.
-The helpfile should be a ZIP file containing one or more files in HTML format and optionally some GIF files.
-Only a limited set of HTML tags is supported and the only image format that can be displayed is GIF.
+The helpfile should be a ZIP file containing one or more files in HTML format and optionally some image files.
+Only a limited set of HTML tags is supported and the only image formats that can be displayed are GIF and PNG.

 hvInfraredData signalNum ?data?